 The former Barcelona player’s comment on his “Match of the Day” football program, which he has been presenting since 1999, sparked a wave of solidarity among his colleagues, which led to changes in all sports programs broadcast by the public channel at the weekend.

-BBC Director-General Tim Davie apologized for the turmoil, but ruled out a resignation and hoped he could reach an agreement over the use of social networks that would allow Lineker to return to the position he had previously spoken through on controversial issues in the BBC.
+BBC Director-General Tim Davie apologized for the turmoil, but ruled out a resignation and hoped he might reach an agreement over the use of social networks that would allow Lineker to return to the position he had previously spoken through on controversial issues in the BBC.
 United kingdom.